Pong420/google-tasks-desktop/README.md

   }
   ```

-  Then rename the json file to `oauth2.keys.json` and put it into `src/constants`
+- Finally rename the json file to `oauth2.keys.json` and put it into `src/constants`

 ### Development